Architecture of London: The Georgian terraced house

-The Georgian townhouse
+The Georgian aristocratic townhouse

-Georgian houses in London did not just come in the form of simple terraces.
-Many much more sumptuous homes known as townhouses were built as city residences for the nobility and gentry as opposed to their country house or stately home.
-The grandest of the London townhouses were stand-alone buildings like Spencer House but some were terraced buildings such as Chandos House.
-In the Georgian period many of these grand houses once lined Piccadilly and Park Lane but the majority of these were demolished as they went out of fashion in the late 19th and early 20th century, including Devonshire House on Piccadilly.
-The few that do survive to this day include Spencer House, Burlington House, Apsley House, Chandos House, Cambridge House, Melbourne House, Marlborough House and Lancaster House.
-As well as this in the Greater London area a number of fine stately homes from the Georgian period can be found.
-These include the Palladian villa Chiswick House with landscape gardens by William Kent and Syon House with its lavish interiors by Robert Adam.
+Georgian houses in London did not just come in the form of simple terraces; the upper classes commissioned much larger and opulent houses known as townhouses, which acted as their urban residence whilst retaining their country house or stately home as their primary residence.
+This is in contrast to other European countries like Italy in which the upper classes primarily lived in large urban palaces like The Palazzo Farnese (1537) in Rome.
+As a result, central London lacks aristocratic houses or palaces on this scale.
+The grandest of the London townhouses were large detached buildings like Spencer House but some were terraced house like Chandos House.
+In the Georgian period many of these grand houses once lined Piccadilly and Park Lane but the majority of these were demolished as they went out of fashion in the late-19th and early-20th centuries.
+A notable example was Devonshire House on Piccadilly, a large Palladian mansion.
+The few that do survive to this day include Apsley House, Burlington House (now heavily altered) Cambridge House, Chandos House, Home House, Lancaster House, Marlborough House, Melbourne House and Spencer House.
+Whilst often lacking grandeur on the exterior, these townhouses often have far more lavish interiors, with examples such as Home House (1777) being designed by Robert Adam.